Gregory-Druelle/Gregory-Druelle/README.md

 ### Hi there 👋
+- 🌱 I am currently training as a web and mobile web developer.
+- 🌱 I like to travel, I have during the last 12 years made 3 to 4 trips per year.
+- 👯 I would like to improve my skills and the qualities of these for development.
+- ⚡ to travel !
+Sourcing of products!
+Creation of mono-product websites or e-commerce sites!
+     Will be "my Amers" for years to come.

 <!--
 **Gregory-Druelle/Gregory-Druelle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.